Accords-Library/v3.accords-library.com/README.md

 ## CSS Global Variables

 - `--color-base-X`: the current theme colors.
 X can be between 0 and 1000, available in increments of 50.
-- `--scroll-relative`: the current vertical scroll position.
-The value is between 0 (at the top of the page) to 1 (at the bottom of the page)
-- `--scroll-absolute`: the current vertical scroll position in px.
 - `--font-size-[size]`: apply size from font size system.
 Valid sizes are `xs`, `s`, `m`, `l`, `xl`, `2xl`, `3xl`, `4xl`, and `5xl`

 ## Translations